 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Selexid® 200 mg Film-coated Tablets; Leo Laboratories Limited, The electronic Medicines Compendium.
-Dated April 2016.
+Manufacturer's PIL, Selexid® 200 mg Film-coated Tablets; Karo Pharma AB, The electronic Medicines Compendium.
+Dated September 2022.